sanjayypatel/markoff/README.md

 #README

-#Blocitoff
+#Markoff

 A self-destructing to-do list app.
-Part of Bloc's Ruby on Rails Training.
+Based on 'Blocitoff' from of Bloc.io's Ruby on Rails Training.

 ##Application Description: